michael-milette/moodle-local_contact/README.md

 * The autoresponder message (if enabled).

 Web forms are limited to 1024 fields including hidden fields and the submit button.
 Total size of the submission may not exceed 256 KB.

-There is no support file attachments type fields or form-data encoded as "multipart/form-data".

 [(Back to top)](#table-of-contents)